wufhex/PyDelta-PythonObfuscator/README.md

 # PyDelta

+## Important note
+This project will soon be achived.
+The original pypi package will soon be deleted but the repository will stay up as a public achive.
+Why?
+I made this project for fun a while ago and i just lost intrest in it, but non-related projects will come out soon.
+A big thanks to everyone that has contributed.

 PyDelta is a Python obfuscator script designed to obfuscate Python source code, making it more difficult to understand and reverse-engineer.
 PyDelta obfuscates your scripts with multiple layers of protection making it extremely hard for someone to deobfuscate.

 ## Features: